mangosArchives/serverZero_Rel19/doc/EventAI.txt

 4       16
 5       32        EFLAG_RANDOM_ACTION            At event occur execute one random action from event actions instead all actions.
 6       64
-7       128       EFLAG_DEBUG_ONLY              Prevents events from occuring on Release builds.
+7       128       EFLAG_DEBUG_ONLY              Prevents events from occurring on Release builds.
 Useful for testing new features.

 NOTE: You can add the numbers in the decimal column to combine flags.